hedgehogs-mind/spring-couch/docs/technical/ProblemDetails.md

 # REST Problem Detail

-Couch2r used RFC 7087 ProblemDetails to inform clients about errors or invalid requests.
+CouchRest used RFC 7087 ProblemDetails to inform clients about errors or invalid requests.
 Each ProblemDetail response (within this document only "response") has the following skeleton:

 ```